 The bottom line

 The European fiber gap is not a minor nutritional footnote.
-It is a continent-wide deficit backed by decades of data, affecting metabolic health, gut function, and - for a rapidly growing population of GLP-1 medication users - quality of life and treatment adherence.
+It is a continent-wide deficit backed by decades of data, affecting metabolic health, gut function, and, for a rapidly growing population of GLP-1 medication users, quality of life and treatment adherence.

 Closing that gap starts with awareness.
 Only 3% of Europeans know how much fiber they should be eating.
-The other 97% are not making an informed choice - they are making no choice at all.
+The other 97% are not making an informed choice.
+They are making no choice at all.

 We think that should change.